 Advocacy in action Lessons from serving as court-appointed advocates for children Two medical students share how their experiences as child advocates have recharged their enthusiasm for studying medicine.
 Dec.
 1, 2025MondayDecember 2025 issue OMS Life Jonathan Peters, OMS IV and Ethan Galloway, OMS IV Jonathan Peters, OMS IV, is a student at Ohio University Heritage College of Osteopathic Medicine in Dublin, Ohio.
-Ethan Galloway, OMS IV, is a student at West Virginia School of Osteopathic Medicine.
+Galloway is a fourth-year student at West Virginia School of Osteopathic Medicine.
 Contact Student Doctor Peters

 Actually nearly 20 years ago the Kirksville College of Osteopathic Medicine (KCOM) developed the very first “elective” in any osteopathic medical school (an accreditation standard for LCME schools).
 It was largely funded but KCOM and resulted in several applicants who were also accepted at LCME schools to be recruited to KCOM.
 It contributed to the KCOM’ earning of the Presidential Citation in community service and provided 100% coverage of every child who needed advocates.
 The purpose of the development was to encourage students in their first 2 years to learn how to interview, write reports, understand the functions of courts.
 It was recognized by the National CASA association, also.
 It was a great program.
 KCOM no longer does this program.
 It is very time consuming for medical students.
 Students who do this should be congratulated and should be awarded better assessments in their application for residencies.
 Well DONE!!!
 Dec.
 4, 2025, at 6:46 pm Reply